Svalorzen/AI-Toolbox/README.md

 __MUST__ link the MDP library *after* the POMDP one, otherwise it may result in `undefined reference` errors.

+For Python, you just need to import the `MDP.so` module, and you'll be able to use everything that has been currently exported to Python (it's a WIP but I'm adding stuff as fast as possible).

 Documentation
 =============

 The latest documentation is available [here](http://svalorzen.github.io/AI-Toolbox/).
 Keep in mind that it may not always be 100% up to date with the latest commits, while the one you compile yourself will of course be.

+For Python docs you can find them by typing `help(MDP)` or `help(SomeMDPClass)` from the interpreter.
+It should show the exported API for each class, along with any differences in input/output.
+It is not perfect yet and you're welcome to signal any missing information.